What is Enforcement?

 Checking Complaint Status

-Within 10 business days of filing a complaint, you may contact the Code Enforcement Division at 415-558-6298 or the Planning Information Center at 415-558-6377 to find out which Code Enforcement planner has been assigned the case.
+Within 10 business days of filing a complaint, you may find out which Code Enforcement planner has been assigned the case by entering the address under review in the SF Property Information Map and selecting the "Complaints" tab.
 We kindly ask that you only call a planner directly if you are sure they have been assigned to your complaint case.

 If you have questions about the Planning Code or a possible violation, please contact the Planning Information Center (PIC) by phone at 415-558-6377, or in person at the first floor of 1660 Mission St.